 Fidelity International Limited is mainly owned by management and members of the Johnson family, who founded US-based Fidelity Investments.

 The entities have been separate since 1980, and though there are some similarities, in practice there is only limited alignment between the two.
-There were a number of personnel changes in 2018-19, including a change in CEO and the CIOs of equities, fixed-income, and multiasset, but the composition of senior management has been relatively stable since.
-More important, these changes do not seem to have negatively affected day-to-day investment activities, and on the whole, the initiatives undertaken by new management seem sensible.
+There were a number of personnel changes in 2018-19, including the appointment of the current CEO and global CIO, but turnover of senior management has been more modest since.
+In keeping with its focus on proprietary fundamental research, the group boasts one of the largest research capabilities, its key strength, with over 250 research analysts across the firm's global offices.